William Thwaites: Military career

-After the war Thwaites became Director of Military Intelligence at the War Office from 1918, and then Director of Military Operations and Intelligence from 1922.
-In 1923 he became General Officer Commanding 47th (2nd London) Division and in 1927 he was appointed General Officer Commanding-in-Chief British Army of the Rhine: he was the last person to hold this post until after the Second World War.
-He was Director General of the Territorial Army from 1931 to 1933 when he retired.
+After the war Thwaites became director of military intelligence at the War Office from 1918, and then director of military operations and intelligence from 1922.
+In July 1923 he succeeded Major General Nevill Smyth as GOC of the Territorial Army's 47th (2nd London) Division.
+He was promoted to lieutenant general while still commanding the division in October 1926, and was in April 1927 appointed general officer commanding-in-chief (GOC-in-C) of the British Army of the Rhine (BAOR): he was the last person to hold this post until after the Second World War.
+He became colonel commandant of the Royal Artillery in January 1929.